 Decisions on the allocation of capital are based upon, among other things, prudent risk management guidelines, potential liquidity and cash flow needs for current and future business activities, regulatory capital requirements, and projected profitability.
-Our Treasury department, market risk committee and other management control groups assist in evaluating, monitoring and controlling the impact that our business activities have on our financial condition, liquidity and capital structure.
+Our Treasury department, Market Risk Committee, Enterprise Risk Management department and other management control groups assist in evaluating, monitoring and controlling the impact that our business activities have on our financial condition, liquidity and capital structure.
 The objective of these policies is to support our business strategies while ensuring ongoing and sufficient liquidity.
-Our significant excess regulatory capital comprises an aggregate across our many regulated subsidiaries, and we believe this financial strength provides our customers with a source of comfort.
+Our significant capital comprises an aggregate across our many regulated subsidiaries, and in addition to supporting our current and future expansion plans we believe this financial strength provides our customers with a source of confidence.

 Daily monitoring of liquidity needs and available collateral levels is undertaken to help ensure that an appropriate liquidity cushion, in the form of cash and unpledged collateral, is maintained at all times.
-We actively manage our excess liquidity and maintain significant borrowing facilities through the securities lending markets and with banks.
+We actively manage our excess liquidity and maintain significant borrowing capabilities through the securities lending markets and in the form of credit facilities with banks.
 As a general practice, we maintain sufficient levels of cash on hand to provide us with a buffer should we need immediately available funds for any reason.
-In addition, pursuant to our liquidity management plan we perform periodic liquidity stress tests, which are designed to identify and reserve liquid assets that would be available under market or idiosyncratic stress events.
+In addition, pursuant to our liquidity risk management plan we perform periodic liquidity stress tests, which are designed to identify and reserve liquid assets that would be available under market or idiosyncratic stress events.
 Based on our current level of operations, we believe our cash flows from operations, available cash and available borrowings will be adequate to meet our future liquidity needs for more than the next twelve months.

-As of December 31, 2021, liability balances in connection with securities loaned and payable to customers were higher than their respective average monthly balances during the current year and our short-term borrowings were lower than the average monthly balance during the current year.
+As of December 31, 2022, liability balances in connection with payables to customers were higher than the average monthly balance during the current year and our securities loaned and short-term borrowings were lower than their respective average monthly balances during the current year.

-Cash and cash equivalents held by our non-U.S. operating subsidiaries as of December 31, 2021 were \$1,058 million (\$1,560 million as of December 31, 2020).
+Cash and cash equivalents held by our non-U.S. operating subsidiaries as of December 31, 2022 were \$1,394 million (\$1,058 million as of December 31, 2021).
 These funds are primarily intended to finance each individual operating subsidiary's local operations, and thus would not be available to fund U.S. domestic operations unless repatriated through payment of dividends to IBG LLC.
-In 2020 Timber Hill Canada Company paid a dividend of \$76 million to IBG LLC as a result of its liquidation.
-As of December 31, 2021, we had no intention to repatriate further amounts from non-U.S. operating subsidiaries.
+As of December 31, 2022, we had no intention to repatriate any amounts from non-U.S. operating subsidiaries.
 With the enactment of the U.S. Tax Cuts and Jobs Act on December 22, 2017, we recognized a liability for the one-time transition tax on deemed repatriation of earnings of some of our foreign subsidiaries for the year ended December 31, 2017.
-As a result, in the event dividends were to be paid to the Company in the future by a non-U.S. operating subsidiaries, the Company would not be required to accrue and pay income taxes on such dividends, except for foreign taxes in the form of dividend withholding tax, if any, imposed on the recipient of the distribution or dividend distribution.
+As a result, in the event dividends were to be paid to the Company in the future by a non-U.S. operating subsidiaries, the Company would not be required to accrue and pay income taxes on such dividends, except for foreign taxes in the form of dividend withholding tax, if any, imposed on the recipient of the distribution or dividend distribution tax imposed on the payor of the distribution.

 Historically, our consolidated equity has consisted primarily of accumulated retained earnings, which to date have been sufficient to fund our operations and growth.
-Our consolidated equity increased 14% to \$10.2 billion as of December 31, 2021 from \$9.0 billion as of December 31, 2020.
-This increase is attributable to total comprehensive income, partially offset by distributions and dividends paid during 2021.
+Our consolidated equity increased 14% to \$11.6 billion as of December 31, 2022, from \$10.2 billion as of December 31, 2021.
+This increase is attributable to total comprehensive income, partially offset by distributions and dividends paid during 2022.